DEEPPic.jpg

 she/her/hers

-When I worked in the mental health field before I started my counseling graduate program, I discovered how this capacity for listening profoundly touched and transformed the lives of the individuals I worked to support in those positions, as well.
+It seemed to me for so long the whole world felt starved for deep listening.
+When I worked in the mental health field with unhoused adults before starting my counseling graduate program, I discovered how this capacity for listening touched the lives of the individuals I worked with who courageously shared their stories with me.

-This capacity for deep listening and my awareness of how impactful this simple (yet certainly not always easy) act was, along with my deep faith in the human spirit, and my interest in healing and transformation, started me on my journey to become a therapist.
+My awareness the impact of this simple (yet certainly not always easy) act of deep listening had, along with my deep faith in the human spirit, and my interest in healing and transformation, started me on my journey to become a therapist.

-And it wasn’t until I lived my own process of healing and transformation in my own personal therapy, and received from someone even more fluent in the kind of deep listening I gave to others, that I actually felt ready to do this work.
+And it wasn’t until I lived my own experience of healing and transformation in my own personal therapy, and felt heard and known in profound ways by my own therapist, that I actually felt ready to do this work.

 I know from my own experience the truth that no matter how bad things might feel, nothing that feels bad is ever the last step.
-That we are wired for healing, growth, and vitality; and all it takes are the right conditions in the form of the right relationship(s) to unleash that innate potential in every one of us — when we are ready for it.
+That we are wired for healing, growth, and vitality; and all it takes are the right conditions in the the right relationships to unleash that innate potential in every one of us — when we are ready for it.

-Today I have the privilege of creating and holding this space with the courageous people who sit with me and dare to do this incredible, life-changing, life-sustaining work.
+Today I have the privilege of co-creating and holding this space with the courageous people who sit with me and dare to do this transformative work.
 I am moved and inspired by their courage every day.

 ~

 I earned my bachelor’s degree in Psychology from the University of South Carolina in 2006, and my master’s degree in Counseling from St. Edward’s University in 2013.
-I have worked with children, adolescents, and their families; homeless adults; adults struggling with substance abuse; couples; and groups in agency and hospital settings.
+I have worked with children, adolescents, and their families; adults who are unhoused; adults struggling with substance abuse; groups in agency and hospital settings; and couples.
 I currently see individual adults from a diverse range of backgrounds and life experiences.
-And since 2015, I have had the great privilege and joy of offering trainings to my fellow therapists on the therapy model I practice and was trained in, which you can read about here.
+I have training in relational models grounded in Accelerated Experiential Dynamic Psychotherapy (AEDP) and Interpersonal Neurobiology (IPNB) fundamentals, which include somatic work, emotion-theory, existential and experiential psychotherapy, and psychodynamic theory.
+You can read more about and get a feel for what what all of this means in the “My Approach” section on my website.

 ~